 the motion shift to locate TMVP is adaptively determined from multiple locations according to template costs

 Two reference frames with the least POC distance relative to the current pictures are selected to be the collocated pictures and two motion shift candidate lists are constructed for each collocated picture.
 The motion shifts with the minimum template matching cost are used to derive SbTMVP or TMVP candidates.
 At most 4 SbTMVP candidates are included in the sub-block-based merge list.
-The SbTMVP candidate with the least template matching cost derived from the first collocated frame is placed in the first entry without reordering, while other SbTMVP candidates are sorted together with affine candidates.
+The SbTMVP candidate with the least template matching cost derived from the first collocated picture is placed in the first entry without reordering, while other SbTMVP candidates are sorted together with affine candidates.

 In Test 2.7a, the prediction direction of each subblock template is determined based on the center subblock.
 As illustrated in Figure 5(a), if the center subblock is uni-predicted, then all the subblock templates are uni-predicted, and vice versa.
 If the MV of corresponding adjacent subblock at the determined reference list is not available for a subblock template, zero MV is used for that subblock template.